 📍Bishopdale Park – in the big gum trees near the flying fox & also near the Scouts den.

-📍Victoria Park in Rangiora look for the conifer trees.
+📍Victoria Park in Rangiora looks for the conifer trees.

-📍Larch Reserve – Casebrook – as you enter from Larch place they are in the large tree towards the back entrance of the park.
-10 metres away from the playground.
+📍Larch Reserve – Casebrook – as you enter from Larch place, they are in the large tree towards the back entrance of the park.
+10 meters away from the playground.
 200+

 📍Ernle Clarke Reserve.